Accredited by the American Psychological Association

 3. Witness Testimony/Trial Consultation: This line of research examines mechanisms associated with the credibility and effectiveness of witness testimony.
-Research focuses on witness-related characteristics such as confidence, credibility, self-efficacy, and others.
+Prior research focused on witness-related characteristics such as confidence, credibility, self-efficacy, and others.
 Additionally, juror traits and attitudes such as the Five-Factor Model and need for affect are examined as moderating variables of jury decision making.
 Recent work in this area has evaluated conceptual distinctions between witness credibility, efficacy, and personality, as well as perceived similarity with expert witnesses.
 Future directions may include further development of the Witness Self-Efficacy Scale, qualitative studies testing theories of jury deliberation, and evaluation of self-efficacy based models of witness preparation.
 PLEASE NOTE: I do not do eyewitness identification research.

 ***For any interested students, please note I will be focusing my work on the hate crimes/sexual minority issues and suicide domains moving forward.
 I will not pursue trial psychology research unless it stands to make a significant contribution to the field (e.g., empirical investigation of witness preparation models).***A few doctoral students currently participate in extern trial consulting placements.
 Although these are not regularly established training sites for the department, I expect applied trial consulting experience to continue for interested students.